• Skip to primary navigation

 We used tape to attach parts to the pipe cleaner stem.

-The filament and anther is a cotton bud, the style is a pipe cleaner and the ovary and ovules are made from plasticine and hama beads.
+The filament and anther are made from cotton buds, the style from a pipe cleaner, and the ovary and ovules from plasticine and Hama beads.

 3D Flower Model